kendallridge/kendallridge/README.md

 **`Graduate Student in Data Science and AI at UNC Wilmington`**

-Current graduate student in Data Science at UNC Wilmington.
-Recent graduate from the Computer Information Systems program at Western Carolina University.
+Graduate student in the M.S.
+Data Science program at UNC Wilmington.
+Graduated from the Computer Information Systems program at Western Carolina University.
 Through this program, I have developed skills in Python, SQL, Tableau, Microsoft Azure, Excel, and Access.
 I also served as Kesem at WCU's chapter director, managing the 15 person executive board and other chapter logistics.
 I am interested in a role utilizing my skills in programming, data analysis and visualization.

 <p align="left">
       <a href="https://github.com/kendallridge?tab=followers">